Deep Ocean mission: Background

 India has an Exclusive Economic Zone allocated 2200000 sqkm which is unexplored and unutilised.

 Exclusive Economic zones are boundaries prescribed by the United Nations Convention on the law of the sea which give the rights to a state regarding the exploration and use of marine resources.

 India has been allocated a site of 75000 sqkm in Central Indian Ocean Basin (CIOB) by the United Nations' International Seabed Authority (ISA) for the exploitation of polymetallic nodules (PMN) which is an amalgamation of iron and manganese hydroxide.

 It has been estimated that 380 million metric tonnes of PMN are available at the bottom of the seas in the central Indian Ocean.

 It is estimated that 10% of recovery of that can meet India's energy requirement for next 100 years.

-Goal and objectives
+Goals and objectives

 The centre has drawn up a five-year plan, with a cost of ₹4,077 crore, to mine, research and study about the ocean floor.

 The objectives of the plan include research work that can result in formation of a roadmap on climate change and help in developing a desalination plant powered by OTEC energy.

 One of the key projects which can enable the above said research is the creation of a submersible vehicle that can explore depths of at least 6000 m.